-The PowerBook G4 17-inch computer has a built-in, wide-screen, 100 dpi, color flat-panel display with a resolution of 1440 by 900 pixels and measures 17 inches diagonally.
+The 17-inch PowerBook G4 has a built-in, wide-screen, 100 dpi, color flat-panel display with a resolution of 1440 by 900 pixels and measures 17 inches diagonally.

 The display is backlit by a cold cathode fluorescent lamp (CCFL).
 The display uses TFT (thin-film transistor) technology for high contrast and fast response.